3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 Young entrepreneurs can get qualified for the programme Erasmus for Young Entrepreneurs.
 This programme is an initiative of the European Union and provides opportunities to gain experience and work for a maximum of six months in a small or medium sized enterprise.

 Social security is available for (young) workers who are staying in the Netherlands.
-This is arranged by the Employee Insurance Agency
+More information about this is available on this governmental site (in Dutch).
+Social security is managed by the Employee Insurance Agency.

 Rights and obligations concerning the entry and stay of young foreigners